jl-tech/myrecipes/README.md

 ## Setup
-The instructions below are based on the instructions contained in Final Report Part 4.
+The instructions below are based on the instructions contained in Final Report Part 5.

 Please use the Lubuntu VM image without any modifications.

 ### Automatic install process
-1. Begin by cloning the git repository to any directory, then `cd` into the project directory.
-2. Run the automatic install script with `sudo sh install.sh`
+Run the automatic install script with `sudo sh install.sh`
 - You will need to enter lubuntu as the superuser password.
 - This script can take approximately 10 minutes to run.
 - The script will inform you of progress after each step is completed.